Our 2022 Feedback Response

 Mongolia’s Winter Horse Festival

-The Mongol Kazakh eagle hunters of western Mongolia appear in many social media posts about Mongolia.
-But, although the horse herders and hunters of Mongolia’s eastern steppe rarely feature, it is their culture and way of life that is celebrated in Mongolia’s annual Талын Түмэн Адуу Winter Horse Festival.
+The Mongol Kazakh eagle hunters of western Mongolia are often the face of Mongolian culture on social media.
+However, the horse herders and hunters of Mongolia’s eastern steppe, though less commonly featured, play a crucial role in preserving the nation’s cultural heritage.
+Their traditions and way of life are at the heart of Mongolia’s annual Талын Түмэн Адуу Winter Horse Festival.

 Horsemen and hunting dogs at Mongolia's Winter Horse Festival